bullhorn/dataloader/README.md

 ```

 Performs load for every valid CSV file in the given directory.
 The order that entities are loaded in will respect dependencies.
 The provided directory must contain valid CSV files that start with the name of the entity.

+### Load Insert vs Update

+The **load** command allows users to load data as new records or update existing records depending on the dataloader.properties.

+To create new records:

+* In the dataloader.properties file, do not include or set the <EntityName>ExistField setting, or comment out the existing settings.

+To update existing records:

+* Several of the Bullhorn entities have an externalID available although any field could be used to compare against existing records.
+* For other entities that do not have the externalID predefined, one of the available custom or standard fields can be used.
+* To match against the Bullhorn-assigned ID, use id.
+* The external ID must be unique for each entity type.
+For example, having more than one candidate with the same external ID is not allowed and the system will not be able to update or delete the record if needed through the data loader tool.
+* Sample external ID configuration in dataloader.properties:
+  * candidateExistField=externalID
+  * clientContactExistField=externalID
+  * clientCorporationExistField=externalID
+  * jobOrderExistField=externalID
+  * leadExistField=customText1
+  * opportunityExistField=externalID
+  * placementExistField=customText1
+  * leadExistField=customText1
+  * housingComplexExistField=id      (this is an example for matching against the BH-assigned ID)

 ## Delete